 If you receive this message: “The command completed successfully” it, means your administrator account has been activated.

-- Now, restart your computer and check, is the default administrator account got enabled or not.
+- Now, restart your computer and check if the Windows buitin administrator account got enabled or not.

-Here are the steps if you want to de-activate (Hide/disable) the Administrator Account again.
+Here are the steps if you want to de-activate (Hide/disable) your Administrator Account again.

-- If you want to disable administrator account then Type this following command in CMD.
+- If you want to disable the administrator account then type the following command in CMD.

 net user administrator /active:no

-- When done, logout of the current account or reboot your computer.
+- When done, logout of your current account or reboot your computer.

-- After reboot, the Administrator account should not be present on your login screen.
+- After rebooting, the Administrator account should not be present on your login screen.

-Method 2: Enable administrator Account Automatically (through .bat file)
+Method 2: Enable Administrator Account through .bat file

 If you are looking forward to doing it automatically, then you can easily do it by using the “.bat” file.
-Please follow the following steps.
-Your administrator account will be in the active state on the login screen.
+Please follow the following steps: Your administrator account will be in an active state on the login screen.

 Step 1: Download “activate_administrator_user.bat”